 To survey the sites we used a plotless sampling (point-centered quarter) method to estimate density of plants within the A. flavescens populations, and to estimate the census size of each.
 We then haphazardly sampled plants with post-anthesis flowers for phenotypic data.
 For each plant, we first photographed the outer face of the sepal whorl and a SpyderCheckr 24 color card (DatacolorTM, Lawrenceville, New Jersey) under the same lighting conditions and camera settings for colour standardization.
 Plants were then collected at the crown and pressed.

-Phenotype analysis – To quantify human-visible variation in sepal coloration from red to yellow, we extracted relative values of red and green reflectance from color calibrated images in the RGB color space (Bergman and Beehner, 2008, Groh et al., in review).
+Phenotype analysis – To quantify human-visible variation in sepal coloration from red to yellow, we extracted relative values of red and green reflectance from color calibrated images in the RGB color space (Bergman and Beehner, 2008, Groh et al., 2018).
 The ratio of red to green reflectance was centered around zero by log-transformation.
 We measured the same eight characters from which the discriminant function was constructed and predicted the phenotypes of individuals within sampled populations using an equal prior probability for each species.
 A size-correction procedure was performed as described above, but with regressions within populations rather than within species.
 Size-adjusted discriminant scores of sampled populations were transformed by the sigmoid function to range between zero and one.

 Type specimen analysis of Aquilegia flavescens var. miniana – We accessed digital images of all 13 type specimens of A. flavescens var. miniana from JSTOR (https://plants.jstor.org, accessed Aug 31, 2018), which include the holotype, eight isotypes from the same location, and four paratypes from different locations (listed in Table 2).